What Does an Accountant Do?

 - CPA Australia

-In order to join any of these organisations, you will need to have at least a Bachelor’s degree.
-Accountants who wish to become members of the ICAA or CPA Australia are required to hold a bachelor’s degree in accounting or a degree that is academically equivalent.
-That almost always consists of a bachelor’s degree in business.
+In order to become a member of any of these organisations, you are required to hold a degree equivalent to that of a Bachelor’s.
+To be eligible for membership in the ICAA or CPA Australia, prospective accountants need to hold a bachelor’s degree in accounting or a degree that is academically comparable to a bachelor’s degree in accounting.
+That nearly always entails possessing a bachelor’s degree in some aspect of business.

 The membership requirements of the IPA are a little bit stricter.
 The FNS50215 Diploma in Accounting is a prerequisite for membership in this organisation.